NilanjanChattopadhyay/NilanjanChattopadhyay.github.io/_posts/2020-04-01-Deep-Learning-from-Scratch.md

 Target[Input[:,0].pow(2) + Input[:,1].pow(2) < 0.25] = 2
 ```

-We want our neural network to correctly identify in which region a coordinates will lie in.
+We want our neural network to correctly identify the region for a given pair of coordinates.

 ```python